PoCInnovation/Workshops/software/README.md

 ##  17 - [gRPC and Protocol Buffers with TypeScript](./17.gRPC)

-Learn gRPC by creating a client and server with TypeScript You will :
+Learn gRPC by creating a client and server with go
+You will :
 - Write protobuf files
 - Write your gRPC service
 - Write your gRPC messages
-- Implement a TypeScript gRPC client
+- Implement a gRPC client with go
-- Implement a TypeScript gRPC server
+- Implement a gRPC server with go
-- Test your implementations

 ## Organization